yuetanbupt/SciChart/README.md

 # 📊 SciChart
+This repository contains the code to evaluate models on SciChart from the paper [SciChart: Visual Question Answering and Reasoning for
+ Scientific Spectral Chart].

+*🤗 This codebase is released as Version v1.0.
+We are dedicated to its continuous improvement.
+If you have any questions or suggestions, you are welcome to open an issue or submit a pull request for new features or bug fixes.*

 ## 👋 Introduction

 Charts play a pivotal role in scientific research, offering a concise and visual way to present complex data.
 For Multimodal Large Language Models (MLLMs), the ability to comprehend charts is critical, as it requires both visual perception and reasoning that bridges graphical and textual information.
-Chart Question Answering (Chart QA) serves as a specialized application of Information Retrieval (IR), where the goal is to extract relevant insights from visual data representations contextually.
 However, existing Chart QA datasets are monolingual with simple questions, making current evaluation benchmarks inadequate for the rapid advancements in MLLM performance.
 Therefore, we propose a multilingual scientific spectral Chart QA dataset, termed SciChart.
 We design two tasks, basic question answering (BasicQA) and reasoning-based question answering (ReaQA), to evaluate the models' ability to 1) directly extract information from charts, and 2) understand the textual and visual information for reasoning.
 We build 1,100 ReaQA and over 10,000 BasicQA samples.
 All samples are manually curated and annotated by human experts.
 We also conduct extensive experiments with state-of-the-art models to establish SciChart benchmarks.
-Experimental results show a huge gap between the performance of existing models (GPT-4o 44.68%) and humans (83.84%).
-Further retrieval-augmented generation experiment shows the RAG-based GPT-4o model only has marginal improvements in the ReaQA task, with challenges in retrieving relevant chart features for complex reasoning.
-Language differences also impact performance, highlighting the need for better multilingual reasoning.
+Experimental results show a huge gap between the performance of existing models (Claude-3.7 45.12%) and humans (83.84%).

 <div align=center>
 <img src="example_image/charts.png">